 Include 5 vegetables at the most in your next stir fry.
 Try to mix up colours so it looks interesting.

-Some vegetables that work well in a stir fry are:
+Some great stir fry vegetables are:

 Carrot, broccoli, cauliflower, onion, shallots, cabbage, spinach, snow peas, sugar snaps, capsicum, squash or zucchini, fresh asparagus, mushrooms, Chinese greens, and baby corn.

 The key to a good stir fry is that vegetables should be tender but crisp to eat.

 For some added crunch, include some drained canned water chestnuts.
 YUM!!!